denynemec/elm-spa/README.md

 - `Page.NotFound.elm` - simple not found page for unknown routes
 - `Page.Posts.elm` - page with posts - implemented that we are ignoring model in update functions and we are using just data from msg payload, that can be old - potencial issue with asynchronous operations (cmd)
 - `Page.TodoList.elm` - page with todo items - implemeted without ignoring model in update.
 See that business logic for user - when to show loading indicator and update data (on success response on delete request from API), etc. is same as in `Page.Posts.elm` module.
-Just data model is designated differently - how it is stored in `Model` is different.
-See what can be achied with data modeling!
+The data model is just designated differently - the way how the data `Model` is stored, is different.
+See what can be achieved with data modeling!

 ### JS modules